pseudocc/dotnetjs/README.md

 ### Equals

 If you inherit from typescript abstract class ValueType, remember to override Equals method, else it will compare the result of GetHashCode() to decide whether it equals to the other.

+### TODO

+More String extensions.

 ## Contributors